It is important to recognise that you are applying for a new licence and it is not simply a case of completing an

-application form with the required fee.
+application form and paying the required ATOL licence renewal fee.

 To grant a new licence the CAA must be satisfied that the licence authorisation applied for is sufficient and that

 where appropriate, the business has adequate resources that meet the published Financial Criteria.
-Checks on compliance may also need to be made to ensure that

 clarification we will contact you.
 The next stage should be the issue of an offer of licence renewal, which may be